subquery/documentation/docs/academy/herocourse/module1.md

 6. Build your code.
 7. Deploy your code in Docker.

-### Detailed steps
+### Detailed Steps

-#### Step 1: Initialise your project
+#### Step 1: Initialise Your Project

-The first step in creating a SubQuery project is to create a project with the following command:
+The first step to create a SubQuery project with the following command:

 ```